Based on 14 reviews

 This package includes a hotel transfer and sightseeing tour in a private air-conditioned vehicle with a personal driver and guide.
 The domestic flight from Kathmandu to Lukla and later Lukla to Kathmandu is included in the cost.

-The trek to Everest Base Camp Trek requires definite preparations and checklists of trekking gear & equipment.
+The trek to Everest Base Camp requires definite preparations and checklists of trekking gear & equipment.
 We shall forward you the recommended packing list before the tour.
 You will not need any climbing equipment for the EBC journey.

 The classic Everest base camp trek in the Solukhumbu District of Nepal is safe to travel to.
 Our itinerary was designed by an expert who analyzed all the altitude and health risk factors.
 With enough days for acclimatization and only 5-6 hours of daily walking on average, you can easily accomplish the trek.

-Also, post-covid-19 arrangements are in place to ensure your good health.
-Our guides are well-trained in Intensive wilderness First Aid.
+Also, post-COVID-19 arrangements are in place to ensure your good health.
+Our guides are well-trained in Intensive Wilderness First Aid.

 Don’t Worry; We’ll Pick You Up!